-Table 2.
-Electrodiagnostic findings for parsonage turner syndrome (adopted from Smith and Belevaqua 2015)
+Table 1.
+Differential Diagnosis of parsonage turner syndrome (adopted from Smith and Belevaqua 2015)

 Other imaging studies are typically done to exclude other disorders or pathology.
 A chest radiograph may be done to rule out a Pancoast tumor.
 MRI of the cervical spine can help to rule out any cervical disc disease or nerve root compression.
 Magnetic resonance imaging of the shoulder can rule out rotator cuff pathology, labral tears, nerve entrapment or mass lesions.
 MRI findings most characteristic of PTS include diffuse high signal intensity on T2-weighted images, involving one or more muscles innervated by the brachial plexus .
 Like the EMGs, these findings may not appear for the first few weeks.
 More recent reports show a potential hourglass constriction in peripheral nerves in five patients and another showing a similar pattern in 27 patients that correlated with EMG findings [16,17].